LIVENlab/Sparks/README.md

   - Detect missing rows
 - Work on assistant functions or classes:
-  - Since the filling of the base-file is a time expansive task, create some classes that allow to fill faster that file
+  - Since the filling of the base-file is a time expansive task, create some classes that allow to fill faster that file -Delete keys with empty lists in the general dictionary